The Brown measure of unbounded variables with free semicircular imaginary part: Background and previous results

 \subsection{The Brown measure}

 In this section, we review the definition of the Brown measure, first introduced by Brown \cite{Brown1986} for operators in a von Neumann algebra with a faithful, semifinite, normal trace, then extended to a class $\A^\Delta$ of unbounded operators by Haagerup and Schultz \cite{HaagerupSchultz2007}.
-We first introduce the class $\A^\Delta$ of unbounded operators. \begin{definition} We denote by $\A^\Delta$ the set of operators $a$ in $\tilde{\A}$ such that
+We refer this class of unbounded operators as the Haagerup--Schultz class.
+In the following, we introduce the class $\A^\Delta$. \begin{definition} We denote by $\A^\Delta$ the set of operators $a$ in $\tilde{\A}$ (see Definition~\ref{def:W*notation}(2)) such that

 where $\log^+$ is defined to be $\log^+(x) = \max(\log x, 0)$ for $x\geq 0$. \end{definition}

 Let $a\in\A^{\Delta}$.
 Define a function $S$ by

 Then